containernetworking/cni/README.md

 - [Weave - a multi-host Docker network](https://github.com/weaveworks/weave)
 - [Project Calico - a layer 3 virtual network](https://github.com/projectcalico/calico-cni)

+## Contributing to CNI

+We welcome contributions, including [bug reports](https://github.com/appc/cni/issues), and code and documentation improvements.
+If you intend to contribute to code or documentation, please read [CONTRIBUTING.md](CONTRIBUTING.md).
+Also see the [contact section](#contact) in this README.

 ## How do I use CNI?

 ### Requirements